 A couple of weeks ago we released a new update to our Muse public beta software.
 From now on when you download the beta, you’ll have access to more than 80 new updates and performance enhancements all based on feedback we’ve had from the user community since the beta launched last summer.

 In a nutshell, Muse is our latest Web design software which essentially lets you design and publish a HTML site without having to write the code.
-The use of tools such as Muse, and in fact technology across the board, should be encouraged in our Schools and Colleges.
+The use of tools such as Muse, and in fact technology across the board, should be encouraged in our Higher Education institutions.

 It is important that young people today are given the opportunity to learn about technology and how it can be used to tell a story in more creative way, whether in the classroom or when they start their careers.
 Muse is just one way they can do this.

 So what can you expect from our latest updates to Muse?
 The beta now includes autoscrolling, so when you drag an item to the edge of the view, the view automatically scrolls in that direction.
 Plus export and publish times have been improved so they’re now much quicker and easier.
 There’s loads more so check out our Muse Blog to get all the details.

 If you want to learn more about how you can use Muse in your lecturers then it’s worth a visit to our site where you can download the beta for free, take a look through a gallery of Muse-created websites, and also access instructional tutorials.